ndiego/block-visibility/readme.txt

 **Fixed**

 * Fixed bug in the Date & Time control where timezones with +30 minute offsets were not handled properly.
 Thanks @ashleyzwp for discovering this issue and opening a support ticket!
-* Fixed bug in Query String control that caused a test failure when multiple strings using same query parameter were used.
+* Fixed bug in Query String control that caused a test failure when multiple strings using the same query parameter were used.
 Thanks Lucian for discovering this issue and opening a support ticket!
 * Fixed conflict with Sensei (and potentially other third-party plugins) caused by the render_block filter returning `null` when a block is hidden.
 An empty string is now returned instead.
 Thanks Ted for discovering this issue and opening a support ticket!
 * Fixed bug caused by admin scripts being enqueued during DOING_AJAX.
 Thanks Ted for discovering this issue and opening a support ticket!